-The authors chose to undertake this systematic review of HRSA with bone health using cQUS as the outcome measure in order to capture studies that may not have been included in previous systematic reviews.
+The authors chose to undertake this systematic review of non-elite sporting activity with bone health using cQUS as the outcome measure in order to capture studies that may not have been included in previous systematic reviews.
 The authors used heel ultrasound as the outcome measure in this study to assess the effects of HRSA.
 Many studies indicated that heel ultrasound is used to assess bone structure and strength and is used worldwide for osteoporotic fracture risk assessment when DXA the gold standard tool in diagnosis is not available, although it is not to be used as a diagnostic tool (40, 41).
 The positive attributes of the heel ultrasound test are that it involves no risks or harm, and is a cost-effective, comfortable, pain-free, radiation-free test that is easy to use and only takes a few minutes to perform (42, 43).
 Studies have shown the quantitative ultrasound densitometry technique to be useful assessing skeletal health status changes due to exercise in all age groups and as a research tool (14, 44, 45).
 Jaworski et al’s study in 1995, Baroncelli’s study in 2008 and Daly et al’s study in 1997 found the use of ultrasound in normal healthy children a safe and non-invasive method when comparing the skeletal status of exercising children (46-48).
-(49)In places where access DXA bone assessments are limited, the portable nature and ease of use of the heel ultrasound permits bone density testing .
+Different studies have used either the dominant heel, the non-dominant heel or a mean of the two as the reported outcome.
+While it is possible that this might impact findings, the consistency of our results suggest this was not a major consideration here, particularly given the sports studied.
+Perhaps this plays a lesser role compared to the effect on the dominant limb in racquet sports such as tennis (49).

 Conclusion

-Although study heterogeneity prohibited meta-analysis, all six studies reviewed reported significant benefits of weight bearing HRSA.
+Although study heterogeneity prohibited meta-analysis, all six studies reviewed reported significant benefits of weight bearing non-elite sporting activity in children and young adults.
+While both sexes were studied in several of these individual reports, small sample sizes made it difficult to dissect differences in outcomes between the two sexes.
 The studies revealed habitual levels of high impact sports such as soccer, produced better bone outcomes (particularly in males) compared to non-weight bearing sports such as swimming and cycling.
-HRSA behaviours commencing in the early years is an opportunity to improve PBM potential and set in place other healthy long-term lifestyle behaviours.
-This study does report differential benefits of certain sports that might need to be considered when counselling adolescents and young people.
+Sporting behaviours commencing in the early years is an opportunity to improve PBM potential and set in place other healthy long-term lifestyle behaviours.
 More studies, especially in young adults in their twenties and thirties, are now urgently required to examine this issue in greater detail with more clearly defined control groups.

 Figures